sjhaleprogrammer/CSCI6020-final-project/README.md

 ---

-# 🗳️ Election Prediction API
+# 🗳️ Election Prediction App

 Welcome to the **Election Prediction API**, a Flask-powered service that predicts the election outcome for a given state and year.
 The API uses pre-trained machine learning models to deliver accurate predictions, enabling insightful analyses.